tonezone6/urlsession-logged/README.md

 # SwiftNetworkLogger

-A lightweight Swift package for logging network requests into the console.
+A lightweight Swift package extending `URLSession` for logging network activity into the console using `Combine` .